JvanKatwijk/qt-dab/README.md

 Decoding of xHE-AAC encoded audio frames is not supported by the "faad" library, and it is not clear whether or not support will ever turn up.

-The fdk-aac (from Fraunhofer instiute) turned out to be an excellent alternative, it supports decoding both the AAC and xHE-AAC segments from DRM30 and DRM+.
+The fdk-aac (from Fraunhofer institute) turned out to be an excellent alternative, it supports decoding both the AAC and xHE-AAC segments from DRM30 and DRM+.